Skip to main content

 • Requires refrigeration after opening, and the bottle is quite large

 Tropical Oasis is a wellness company that focuses solely on liquid supplements.
-The company claims this is because liquids are more easily absorbed, and some research suggests that may be true, but more studies are needed before that claim can be truly confirmed (or denied).
+The company claims this is because liquids are more easily absorbed, and a 2022 study suggests that may be true.
+But other than that study, there hasn’t been much research comparing the absorption of liquid supplements to other forms.
+So, while Tropical Oasis’s claim may have some supporting evidence, far more research is needed before it can be confirmed (or denied).
+Nonetheless, liquid supplements can be a good alternative for those who have difficulty swallowing pills or chewing gummies.

 This blend of 23 amino acids contains all nine of the essential amino acids.
 However, since it’s a proprietary blend, we don’t know how much of each amino acid is present.
 The entire dose (10mg) is far less than the daily requirement for any one of the amino acids — and it’s divided up by 23 ingredients.
 This could mean that there’s exactly 0.43mg of each amino acid, but it’s far more likely that they have uneven amounts.